FORM OF BRIEF AND APPENDIX

 Only those parts of the record necessary to illustrate the legal argument should be included in the appendix.
 The omission of part of the record from the appendix will not preclude the parties or the Court from relying on such parts since the record is available to the Court if needed.
 See

-Only material that is part of the certified record may be included in the appendix.
+Only material that is part of the record on appeal may be included in the appendix.

 If an attorney's failure to file a brief or appendix results in a default or dismissal of the appeal, this Court may discipline the attorney.